GlitchMiner: Mining Glitch Tokens in Large Language Models via Gradient-based Discrete Optimization: Abstract

 \section{Abstract}

-Glitch tokens in Large Language Models (LLMs) can trigger unpredictable behaviors, threatening model reliability and safety.
-Existing detection methods rely on predefined patterns, limiting their adaptability across diverse LLM architectures.
-We propose GlitchMiner, a gradient-based discrete optimization framework that efficiently identifies glitch tokens by introducing entropy as a measure of prediction uncertainty and employing a local search strategy to explore the token space.
-Experiments across multiple LLM architectures demonstrate that GlitchMiner outperforms existing methods in detection accuracy and adaptability, achieving over 10\% average efficiency improvement.
-This method enhances vulnerability assessment in LLMs, contributing to the development of more robust and reliable applications.
+Glitch tokens—inputs that trigger unpredictable or anomalous behavior in Large Language Models (LLMs)—pose significant challenges to model reliability and safety.
+Existing detection methods primarily rely on heuristic embedding patterns or statistical anomalies within internal representations, limiting their generalizability across different model architectures and potentially missing anomalies that deviate from observed patterns.
+We introduce \textbf{GlitchMiner}, an behavior-driven framework designed to identify glitch tokens by maximizing predictive entropy.
+Leveraging a gradient-guided local search strategy, GlitchMiner efficiently explores the discrete token space without relying on model-specific heuristics or large-batch sampling.
+Extensive experiments across ten LLMs from five major model families demonstrate that GlitchMiner consistently outperforms existing approaches in detection accuracy and query efficiency, providing a generalizable and scalable solution for effective glitch token discovery.
 Code is available at \url{https://github.com/wooozihui/GlitchMiner}.